cole-wilson/uno/README.md

 before you do.

 ## Code Overview
-The code consists of 3 major parts: the grahics thread, and the game logic thread, and the server, which are detailed below.
+The code consists of 3 major parts: the graphics thread, and the game logic thread, and the server, which are detailed below.

 ### Graphics Thread:
-The main SFML thread has to run in the main thread to recieve window events.
+The main SFML thread has to run in the main thread to receive window events.
 All of the graphics are housed within the [`GraphicsMain`](./Uno/GraphicsMain.h) class.
 This class contains a singleton instance of the [`Game`](./Uno/Game.h) class (which is a `friend` of `GraphicsMain`), which essentially shares state between the two threads.
 To see implementation details, view the line comments in [`GraphicsMain.cpp`](./Uno/GraphicsMain.cpp).